FSGModding/FSG_Mod_Assistant/README.md

 ![detail top](screen_shots/013-detail_top.png)

 Double clicking or right clicking on a mod in the main window will bring up the detail window where you can see details about the mod such as the file date, file size, if it uses scripts, how many store items it has, and the mod description.
+If the mod is on the modhub, the most recent modhub version will appear, along with a link to open the modhub page in your default browser.

 If problems or issues were found with the mod, you will also be presenting with detailed information on the issue, often with suggestions of how to fix them